CS2-SUTD/Gateway-Chute/README.md

 The program pulls the stream from the stream source and processes it frame by frame.
 The processed frame is then sent via sockets to the server for a visualisation of the live stream.

-The program uses the provided detection model (only supports YOLOv8 models in tflite format) to detect opened and closed garbage chutes.
+The program uses the provided detection model to detect opened and closed garbage chutes.

 When the garbage chute is detected to be open, a counter will start and after a (configurable) set amount of time, the prolonged opening of the garbage chute will be registered.